WebOrigami/docs/src/eg/intro.md

 Hello, Alice.
 ```

 `eg` accepts strings in single quotes or backticks, but _not_ double quotes.
-The double quotes shown above are parsed by the _shell_, not `eg`.
-The double quotes are necessary because the `bash` shell shown here would otherwise consume the single quotes and prevent `eg` from seeing them.
+The double quotes shown above are parsed by the _shell_, and are necessary because the `bash` shell shown here would otherwise prevent `eg` from seeing the single quotes.

-In the explorable graph paradigm, a function is also a graph (and vice versa).
-You can use path syntax as a convenient alternative to specify a string argument to a function:
+In the explorable graph paradigm discussed later, a function is also a graph and vice versa.
+This means you can use path syntax as a convenient alternative to specify a string argument to a function:

 ```sh
 $ eg greet/Alice
 Hello, Alice.
 ```

-In path syntax, all path keys are implicitly quoted, making this a convenient syntax for passing string arguments in the shell.
+In this path syntax, all path keys after the first slash are implicitly quoted.

-## Loading functions as ES modules
+## Aside: Loading functions as ES modules

-Aside: The above definition of `greet.js` is an ES (EcmaScript) module that exports a function using standard JavaScript `export` syntax.
+The above definition of `greet.js` is an ES (EcmaScript) module that exports a function using standard JavaScript `export` syntax.
 By default, Node imports .js files as CommonJS modules.
 To allow `eg` to dynamically import JavaScript files as ES modules, you will need to include a `package.json` file in the folder with your .js file or in any parent folder.
 That `package.json` should include the line `"type": "module"`:

 The `samples` folder you're working already includes such a `package.json` file: